The Best Muscle Definition Workout Is Not The ‘Old-School’ High Reps & Light Weights Approach

 You cannot increase your muscle definition if you don’t have your workout setup to do so.
 After building the size of your muscles, do you continue doing the same workouts in hope that your muscles are going to get more defined?
 Have you built some decent muscle mass and then switched to high reps & light weights in an attempt to define your muscles?
 If so that is not going to work.
 In order to make your muscles more defined you need to do specific muscle definition workouts.

-It used to be that high reps & light weights was believed to be the best muscle definition workout.
+It used to be that high reps & light weights was believed to be the best type of workout for definition.
 It turns out that is not going to give you the hard, angular look you’d expect.

-The “old-school” mentality of what a good muscle definition workout should look like is a little hard to let go of at first.
+The “old-school” mentality of what a good workout for definition should look like is a little hard to let go of at first.
 Once you let go of that mentality and start working out the right way you will start to see good results.

 The Common Misconception